4 Automated Testing Myths BUSTED

 Myth #1: Automated Testing Can Replace All Our Other Testing

-Automated testing won’t replace all your other testing.
+Automated testing won’t replace all your other types of software testing.
 Scripts won’t do all the looking you need.

 That's because automated testing is really “automated checking.”
 The machine is performing exactly the same steps exactly the same way.
 And it's only “checking” exactly what you told it to check.